American Airlines Flight 723

 This is in the transformer vault.
 The unit to the left is a modulation transformer, it was 7 feet tall.
 Directly in front is the modulation reactor and just out of the picture to the right is the plate transformers.
 The plate supply was 480 volts 3 phase.
 The other piece of green equipment is a hydraulic tube jack, to get the 5891 final and PA tubes out of their sockets.

-The transformers where what contained most of the PCBs.
+The transformers were what contained most of the PCBs.
 The modulation transformer contained about 150 gallons of Pyranol, the GE trade name for their transformer oil.
 Pyranol contained greater than 750,000 parts per million PCB.

-It is a shame we had to kill this transmitter, is sounded wonderful on the air.
+It is a shame we had to kill this transmitter, it sounded wonderful on the air.
 The day we signed it off, there was nothing like it, not the Mw-50B that replaced it, nor the Nautel ND-50 that replaced the MW-50, nor the DX-50 at the competing station across town.

 What a shame.